Skip to main content

 4. Prospectus Regulation

-1. The competent authority of the home Member State of a third country issuer may approve a prospectus for an offer of securities to the public or for admission to trading on a regulated market, drawn up in accordance with, and which is subject to, the national laws of the third country issuer, provided that:
+1. A third country issuer may offer securities to the public in the Union or seek the admission to trading of securities on a regulated market established in the Union after prior publication of a prospectus drawn up and approved in accordance with, and which is subject to, the national laws of a third country (hereinafter “third country prospectus”), provided that all of the following conditions are met:

-(b) the competent authority of the home Member State has concluded cooperation arrangements with the relevant supervisory authorities of the third country issuer in accordance with Article 30.
+(f) the competent authority of the home Member State or, where relevant, ESMA, has concluded cooperation arrangements with the relevant supervisory authorities of the third country issuer in accordance with Article 30.

-2. In the case of an offer to the public or admission to trading on a regulated market of securities issued by a third country issuer, in a Member State other than the home Member State, the requirements set out in Articles 24, 25 and 27 shall apply.
+2. Where, in accordance with paragraph 1, a third country issuer offers securities to the public or seeks an admission to trading on a regulated market in a Member State other than the home Member State, the requirements set out in Articles 24, 25 and 27 shall apply.

-3. The Commission is empowered to adopt delegated acts in accordance with Article 44 to supplement this Regulation by establishing general equivalence criteria, based on the requirements laid down in Articles 6, 7, 8 and 13.
+5. The Commission is empowered to adopt delegated acts, in accordance with Article 44, to supplement this Regulation by specifying further the conditions referred to in paragraph 4.

 Home